 9. Sonic Mania

 Sonic, much like Crash Bandicoot, has had a rough ride over the years, with the developers behind the IP being unable to recapture the magic of the original games.

-Sonic, in particular, has been milked dry at this point, with crazier and crazier mechanics detracting from what made the blue blur special.
+Sonic has lost a lot of magic at this point, with crazier and crazier mechanics detracting from what made the blue blur special.

 Fans have always been asking for a return to form, and a dedicated few decided to take things into their own hands.

-Sonic Mania is created by fans for fans and reimagines some of the classic Sonic levels with a modern touch.
+Sonic Mania come from fans, for fans.
+It reimagines some of the classic Sonic levels with a modern touch.

-Sonic Mania is a great return to form for Sonic and the best game released for this series since Sonic Generations.
+Sonic Mania is a great return to form for Sonic and is arguably the best game of this series since Sonic Generations.

 8. Yooka-Laylee and the Impossible Lair

 The original Yooka-Laylee was designed from the ground up to be a spiritual successor to Banjo-Kazooie.